lhansford/bugsnag-report-build-action/README.md

 ### `appVersion`

 A version string for the build to report.
 Default: The version in ./package.json for the PR.
+This will only work if actions/checkout@v2 is used first.

 ### `releaseStage`